TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 ### Unit Testing the Orchestrating Layer

-When we write unit tests on the orchestrating layer, the data access code will be mocked out.
+When we write unit tests on the orchestrating layer, the persistence code will be mocked out.
 As such, `IDbContextAccessor` will not be needed.
 However, the orchestrating layer will still have a dependency on `IDbContextProvider`.
 Moreover, if scoped execution is used, the flow of execution should resemble the production scenario.

 The package provides a `MockDbContextProvider`, which makes it easy to satisfy the dependency while still providing the original flow of execution.